-It is a cautious measure for each financial institution to hold back funds from a cheque deposit to ensure that the funds have in fact been deposited into the account.
+It is a prudent practice for a financial institution to hold back funds from a cheque or other type of deposit to ensure that the funds have in fact been deposited into the account.

 Type of deposit |